 They’ll also freeze well, which can be extremely helpful if you bake a super huge gigantic batch of muffins.
-Simply stand them in a zip top bag (flat) and then lay the bag (flat) in the freezer.
-Pull one out to throw in a lunch bag – it will thaw by lunchtime, or microwave it for a few seconds for an easy breakfast.
+Once they’ve cooled completely, simply stand them in a zip top bag (flat) and then lay the bag (flat) in the freezer.
+Pull one out to throw in a lunch bag (it will thaw by lunchtime) or microwave it for a few seconds for an easy breakfast.

 I mean, how can you go wrong?

 - 2 large eggs